 The continuous scrutiny and development of the program may result in adjustments to the content, sequencing, and number of courses required during this and future academic years.
-At the present time, this program is under review to improve alignment with the new curriculum framework within the School of Public Policy.
-The information provided below represents the state of the program for the 2016-17 academic year for informational purposes.

-All joint MPP/MDR degree students must complete 28 core units and 28 elective units (8 of which must be qualifying MDR-related MPP courses) in the School of Public Policy.
-In addition, all joint degree students must complete 16 core units, 4-6 elective units, and either a 6-unit dispute resolution thesis and the MPP Policy Internship or the 4-unit MDR externship requirement (see item 6) in the Straus Institute for Dispute Resolution.
+All joint MPP/MDR degree students must complete 23 core units and 15 elective units courses including MPP 618 Seminar in Dispute Resolution in Public Policy, three semesters of MPP 608 Professional Development, and a Policy Internship in the School of Public Policy.
+In addition, all joint degree students must complete 12 core units, 4 elective units, and the 4-unit MDR externship requirement in the Straus Institute for Dispute Resolution.
 The detailed requirements for the joint MPP/MDR program are as follows: